hfm/mruby-aws-sigv4/README.md

 ## Usage of Aws::Sigv4::Signer

 Aws::Sigv4::Signer is a utility class for creating a signature of AWS Signature Version 4.
+This class provides two methods for generating signatures:

+- sign\_request
+- presign\_url

 ### Initialize